nolanbconaway/how-was-the-q/readme.md

 ## What I am doing

-I am going to use machine learning to forecast delays on the Q. The MTA offers free access to historical and real-time data.
-I only need to come up with labelled training data to learn a model which predicts whether the train in `n+10` minutes will be delayed.
+I am going to use machine learning to forecast delays on the Q. The MTA offers free access to real-time data.
+I only need to come up with labelled training data to learn a model which predicts whether my morning train will be delayed.

 This repo specifies an API which interacts with Slack through a bot user.
-Every day the bot asks me how my train ride was, and that's my training data.
+Every day the bot asks me how my train ride was, and that's my training labels.

+A scheduled script captures the MTA realtime GTFS data through their API.
+I set it up to run every day right before I leave for work.
+With some time, I'll have enough training data to predict my morning train's delays from the state of the MTA per its API data.

 ## TODO